PnS2018/pns2018.github.com/python-sc.md

 layout: default
 ---

-# Setup your laptop for Scientific Computing with Python
+# Setting up your laptop for Scientific Computing with Python

 ## General Advice on Operating System